Trevor Hemmings: Philanthropy

 Hemmings provided the funds for the S.A.F.E centre, a project helping the victims of sexual violence in Preston, Lancashire.

 Recognition

 Hemmings was appointed Commander of the Royal Victorian Order (CVO) in the 2011 Birthday Honours for his service with The Princess Royal Trust for Carers, now renamed Carers Trust.

 Personal life

 Hemmings married Eve Rumney in 1955, they had three sons and one daughter.

-In later life, he primarily resided on the Isle of Man.
+In later life, he primarily resided at the Ballasyer Stud, Andreas, Isle of Man.
 He died on 11 October 2021, at the age of 86.